filouz/nethops/README.md

 - `client.ovpn`
 - `client.pwd` (Optional: Contains the password in plaintext for silent mode.)

-You can connect to a NetHops server using [OpenVPN Connect](https://openvpn.net/client/).
+To establish a connection with a NetHops server, utilize [OpenVPN Connect](https://openvpn.net/client/).

 #### Using Docker